-Recipients of NIST MEP cooperative agreements are subject to all Federal laws, Federal and Department of Commerce regulations and policies applicable to Federal financial assistance awards, and terms and conditions of the NIST MEP cooperative agreement.
+Recipients of NIST MEP cooperative agreements are subject to applicable laws and regulations, Department of Commerce Financial Assistance Award Standard Terms and Conditions, MEP General Terms and Conditions and Special Award Conditions (SACs).
 In accordance with 2 C.F.R.
 Section 200.101(b), the terms and conditions of a NIST MEP cooperative agreement apply (i.e., flow down) to subawards made by an MEP Center to a subrecipient, unless a particular section of 2 C.F.R. part 200 or the terms and conditions of an MEP cooperative agreement specifically indicate otherwise.
 See 2 C.F.R.
-Section 200.331 for the due diligence requirements, flow down provisions and other information that are applicable to or that must be contained as part of a subaward.
+Section 200.331 for the due diligence requirements, flow down provisions and other information that are applicable to or that must be included in a subaward.